PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

 Everyone who works at a tech company basically thinks they are immune to ads because they are super smart and have never seen an ad for a new product, clicked on it, and then signed up.
 Your _quantitative_ attribution data in PostHog or whatever analytics tool you are using will seem to back this up.

-This is why we ask all users where they heard about PostHog whenever they sign up or book a demo.
+This is why we ask all users where they heard about PostHog whenever they sign up or book a demo - it's a simple (optional) free text field.
 Enough of them say 'ad on Google' or similar that we know paid ads do actually reach a large chunk of users.
 Especially ones with money.
 However, you need to take the time to collect and digest this _qualitative_ attribution data in the first place.

+(Alternatively, you could argue paid ads don't work because everyone uses adblock.
+However, remember a lot of people use a work computer where installing adblock isn't an option.
+Don't assume everyone works at a startup like you where you can install what you like.)

 ### An agency will solve all your problems